shiveshsingh98/Scenario-Based-Triggers/src/Triggers/README.md

 33. **Opportunity CloseDate updates on OpportunityLineItem**
 	- Write a trigger on Opportunity Object that updates the related OpportunityLineItem whenever the Opportunity's CloseDate is modified.

+34. **Update Account Description with Opportunity Name**
+	- Write an Apex trigger to update the Account description with opportunity name that has the Amount.